LogtalkDotOrg/logtalk3/manuals/sources/userman/documenting.rst

 Logtalk supports two documentation directives for providing arbitrary user-defined information about an entity or a predicate.
-These two directives complement other Logtalk directives that also provide important documentation information like :ref:`directives_mode_2`.
+These two directives complement other directives that also provide important documentation information such as the :ref:`directives_mode_2` directive.

 .. _documenting_entity: